Free Influencer Marketing Series

 Let’s consider two product seeding campaigns with different goals.
 The first aims to start influencer relationships and produce unique content to use in ads.
 The key metrics are:

-Another brand uses product seeding campaigns to produce awareness.
-The key metrics for this brand are:
+When product seeding campaigns are used to produce awareness, the key metrics are:

 The details included in your report will depend on your campaign’s main objectives.
 You’ll want to include the most pertinent details so the team has a complete look into the campaign’s performance.